A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Model Architecture

 \subsection{Kinematic Model}

-The kinematic model was used to learn features from kinematic data including head-tracking and motion data.
-The detailed architecture is depicted in Fig. \ref{fig:stage3}(i).
-The time span $T_s$ is set to 30s, so the time-series kinematic feature is $(16 * 30)$.
-We use an LSTM layer with ($LSTM\_size$) units to learn the time-series representation.
-Then the output is passed to the dropout layer with the $Rate$ to reduce the overfitting of the model and the output is followed by a fully-connected Dense layer with ($Dense\_size$) neurons and activation function ($Acti$).
-Finally, the last Dense layer has one output for binary classification with sigmoid as the activation function.
-We use the Adam optimizer with the $Lr$ and binary cross-entropy as the loss function.
+The kinematic model learns features from kinematic data, including head-tracking and motion data.
+The detailed architecture is depicted in Fig. \ref{fig:stage1}(i).
+The time span $T_s$ is set to 30s, so the temporal kinematic feature is $(16 * 30)$.
+We use an LSTM layer with ($LSTM\_size$) units to learn the temporal representation.
+The output is then passed to a dropout layer with a specified dropout rate $Rate$ to reduce overfitting.
+This is followed by a fully-connected Dense layer with a defined number of neurons ($Dense\_size$) and an activation function ($Acti$).